CommonEvaluationPlatform/CEP/sims/cep_cosim/README.md

 These instructions assume you are running an environment as described in the pre-requisites section [here](../../README.md).

 Prior to executing any simulation, the appropriate Chipyard *SUB_PROJECT* must be built.
-It is selected by default when you run the following commands:
+The `cep_cosim` *SUB_PROJECT* It is selected by default when you run the following commands:

 ```
 cd <CEP_ROOT>/sims/cep_cosim